-It seems that you have a reservoir of imagination available to tap into, and perhaps intuitive wisdom as well.
-This can help complement your strategic thinking, and maximize your achievements for the benefit of all.
+If you can identify some of these creative and playful moments, in them you have a reservoir of imagination available to tap into.
+This can help you complement your strategic thinking and maximize your achievements for the benefit of all.